FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6d.md

 ![](../../images/6/62new.png)

-Mistä on kyse?
+What is going on?
 By reading the [documentation](https://react-query-v3.tanstack.com/reference/useQuery), we notice that the default functionality of React Query's queries is that the queries (whose status is <i>stale</i>) are updated when <i>window focus</i>, i.e. the active element of the application's user interface, changes.
 If we want, we can turn off the functionality by creating a query as follows:

 ```js
 const App = () => {